Optimal Transport on Lie Group Orbits: Introduction

 \section{Introduction}

-Originating in the seminal work of \cite{ref:monge1781memoire} and later given its analytic form by \cite{ref:kantorovich1942transfer}, the optimal transport problem seeks the minimal total cost of transforming one probability measure into another with respect to a prescribed transportation cost function defined on the underlying space.
+Originating in the seminal work of \citet{ref:monge1781memoire} and later given its analytic form by \citet{ref:kantorovich1942transfer}, the optimal transport problem seeks the minimal total cost of transforming one probability measure into another with respect to a prescribed transportation cost function defined on the underlying space.
 When both probability measures are discrete and explicitly specified by enumerating their atoms and associated probabilities, the optimal transport problem reduces to a finite-dimensional linear program.
-Thus, classical polynomial-time algorithms ({e.g.}, interior-point methods \citep{ref:karmarkar1984new}) provide efficient solutions whose complexity scales polynomially with the input size.
-In sharp contrast, when discrete measures have implicitly defined supports, such as when distributions factorize across multiple dimensions, the number of atoms can grow exponentially with the dimension, resulting in a problem that remains polynomially describable yet is provably $\#$P-hard \citep{ref:tacskesen2023discrete}.
-Likewise, the optimal transport problem between a generic (possibly continuous) measure and a discrete measure is also known to be $\#$P-hard \citep{ref:tacskesen2023semi}.
+Thus, classical polynomial-time algorithms ({e.g.}, interior-point methods \cite{ref:karmarkar1984new}) provide efficient solutions whose complexity scales polynomially with the input size.
+In sharp contrast, when discrete measures have implicitly defined supports, such as when distributions factorize across multiple dimensions, the number of atoms can grow exponentially with the dimension, resulting in a problem that remains polynomially describable yet is provably $\#$P-hard \cite{ref:tacskesen2023discrete}.
+Likewise, the optimal transport problem between a generic (possibly continuous) measure and a discrete measure is also known to be $\#$P-hard \cite{ref:tacskesen2023semi}.
 When {both} probability measures are \textit{continuous}, the optimal transport problem manifests as an infinite-dimensional linear program.
-Following the previously observed complexity trend, one might naturally conjecture that the complexity of optimal transport between two continuous measures, each having infinitely many atoms, would be equally formidable.
+Following the previously observed complexity trend, one might naturally conjecture that optimal transport between two continuous, non-atomic measures, where mass is spread over a continuum rather than finitely many atoms, would be equally formidable.
 Curiously, however, certain instances of the optimal transport problem between continuous probability measures admit explicit closed-form solutions, rendering these problems uniquely tractable despite their inherently infinite-dimensional structure.